Go Ad-Free

 logoThe People's Perspective on Medicine

 Statins to lower cholesterol remain among the most prescribed drugs in the world.
-Even very healthy older people with no signs of heart disease get statins.
+New 2026 guidelines will not change that.

 Q. I am 76.
 At my recent check-up, all my blood tests were within normal range, including triglycerides, HDL, LDL, total cholesterol and glucose.
 I take lisinopril for blood pressure and metformin for diabetes.